2006 (P) Nebraska State Quarter

 Description

 The 2006 (P) Nebraska State Quarter is a quarter produced at the Philadelphia Mint as part of the State Quarters 1999-2008 series.
-Total mintage reached 318 million.
-The obverse features George Washington facing left, based on a 1786 bust by Jean-Antoine Houdon, while the reverse displays unique designs representing each of the 50 U.S. states, released in the order of statehood ratification.
-Designed by John Flanagan/Charles Vickers.
+The U.S. Mint produced 318 million examples, making this ranked 9th of 10 mint variants by mintage, with 11% of production.
+The obverse features George Washington facing left, based on a 1786 bust by Jean-Antoine Houdon and the reverse displays unique designs representing each of the 50 U.S. states, released in the order of statehood ratification.
+The reverse depicts an ox-drawn covered wagon with Chimney Rock rising in the background.
+Chimney Rock served as the most recognized landmark for hundreds of thousands of emigrants traveling the Oregon, California, and Mormon Trails.
+Nevada, Nebraska, Colorado, North Dakota, and South Dakota.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $0 to $3 depending on grade and condition.
 Struck in 75% copper, 25% nickel, weighing 5.67 grams, 24.3 mm in diameter, with a reeded edge.
 Cataloged as PCGS #39022.
-The 50 State Quarters Program (1999-2008) was the most successful numismatic program in U.S. The program revitalized coin collecting in America.
-Key issues include the 2004-D Wisconsin "Extra Leaf" varieties and various proof/silver proof versions.

 External References